Thank you for your interest in working for the Northshore School District!

 - Emergency Substitute Teachers

 For certificated substitute applicants, the instructions for application are the same as regular employment with the exception of the number of confidential reference forms required.
-For certificated substitute positions, two confidential forms should be downloaded and sent to your supervisory referrers.
+For certificated substitute positions, two confidential forms need to be received from your supervisory referrers.
 You must be certificated in the state of Washington in order to substitute for a certificated staff member.
-Please continue to the Employment link to view general instructions for applying to substitute teach.

 Qualifications for Certificated Substitutes

-We require our certificated substitutes to be regularly certificated in the state of Washington.
-We do not accept substitute teachers with only an Emergency Substitute Certification.
-We do accept teachers who hold Standard, Residency, Continuing and Substitute Certification.
+We require our certificated substitutes to be regularly certificated in the state of Washington (Standard, Residency, Continuing and Substitute Certification).

 Certificated assignments cover all areas of endorsement.
 A substitute teacher may accept assignments outside of their area of endorsement for periods of less than 20 consecutive days.
 Any of the certificated assignments may change without notice to meet the needs of the school or the district.